 Young Adult Rehab for Inhalant Abuse

-After you get immediate help for your teen who is abusing inhalants, you should get them to a safe place with plenty of oxygen, away from the harmful substances.
+After you get immediate help for your teen who is abusing inhalants, you should get them to a safe place with plenty of oxygen, away from harmful substances.
 The next step is to take them to our young adult rehab program for inhalant abuse.

 Inpatient Treatment for Inhalants